usaid-cs/yesterday-i-learned/random.md

 - You don't need to sleep 12 hours apart to work night shift.
 If you are to work from 9pm to 5am, then you can sleep from 6pm to 2am, only 6 hours different from your normal cycle.
 - It was a [black woman named China](https://m.huffpost.com/us/entry/3948106) who cooked her baby in the microwave.
 The story is real.
 - [Flash pasteurization](https://en.wikipedia.org/wiki/Flash_pasteurization) doesn't boil anything.
 The liquid is heated to 71.5 °C (160 °F) to 74 °C (165 °F) for about 15 to 30 seconds.
 UHT (ultra-heat-treating), however, does boil your liquid at 140 °C (284 °F) for four seconds.
-- ["Over easy"](https://i.pinimg.com/736x/e2/9b/cf/e29bcf23c343c5d5e8a029ff5ec8f89b--fried-eggs-cooking-tips.jpg) is the medium rare of egg frying.
-"Over medium" is medium, "Over well" is well done, and "Over hard" is the same as ruining a steak, breaking the yolk.
-"Sunny side up" is probably rare. ["Eggs in the basket"](https://en.wikipedia.org/wiki/Egg_in_the_basket) is when you decide to put an egg inside a loaf of bread for some reason.
 - There are [no](https://zh-yue.wikipedia.org/wiki/%E4%BA%94%E9%A6%99%E8%82%89%E4%B8%81) alternate pages for 五香肉丁.
 - Nikki Minaj is 3/4 Afro-Trinidad and 1/4 Indo-Trinidad.
 When she went to the US, she became African-American.
 She is clearly in Wikipedia's list of [African-American female rappers](https://en.wikipedia.org/wiki/Category:African-American_female_rappers).
 - [Chicken tenders](http://www.thekitchn.com/what-the-heck-is-a-chicken-tender-meat-basics-214892) are the little strips of meat that are tenuously attached to the underside of each breast.